 "Queen of Disco" Donna Summer!
 In 2010, it was to see The

-The Monkeys, The Turtles and Paul Revere & The Raiders!
+and The Monkeys and The Turtles and Paul Revere & The Raiders!

 In 2011, besides Gracie Mansion in Manhattan with NYC Mayor

-Michael Bloomberg, among others, it was musically to see Betty &
+Michael R. Bloomberg, among others, it was musically to see Betty &

 Stompers!
 In 2011, Ruthybird's favorite event of the year was the

 "S.V.A.
 42nd Annual Conference & Stonewall Veterans Reunion".

 It was held at The Greenwich Village Auditorium at which "La

 Bird" spoke from the podium!
 And, musically, it was to see

 Mary Wilson of The Supremes and Motown's The Spinners in July at

 Brooklyn-by-the-Sea Concerts and in August it was the "Queen of Soul"